ivy-net/Ivynet/README.md

 ## Features

 - Import, create, and password protect your keys
-- Grab information from mainnet and testnet on operators and stakers
+- Grab information from mainnet and holesky testnet on operators and stakers
 - Grab information on your computer/server in relation to AVS's node requirements
 - Register as an operator or staker (Soon)
 - Deploy any AVS with one command after utilizing the setup function (Soon - EigenDA coming first)